 - Your daily and possession limits are the same unless otherwise noted. - A fish is in your possession once you have caught and kept it.
-Your possession limit includes any fish you have kept that day plus any fish in storage from a previous day. - Once you reach your daily or possession limit of fish, you can't release fish already caught and kept and replace them with other fish.
-See culling definition on page 13. - While fishing on Mille Lacs Lake or North Dakota border waters, you may not release fish already caught and kept and replace them with other fish even before you reach your daily or possession limit.
-However, on Mille Lacs Lake you may cull bass.
+Your possession limit includes any fish you have kept that day plus any fish in storage from a previous day. - Processed fish (e.g. pickled) are considered still in possession and count towards your limit. - Culling is allowed in most waters until you reach your daily or possession limit. - Culling is not allowed on North Dakota border waters or on Mille Lacs Lake (except bass may be culled).
+See culling definition on page 13.